 - Consider your work schedule and course load

 Cross registration (registering for St. Paul campus courses)

 Students may take courses on the St. Paul campus during summer session.
 If you wish to take a course on the St. Paul campus, you must:

 - if you have additional questions, connect with Paul Haugen

 Withdraw or Leave of Absence

 Students are allowed to take a leave of absence from the University.
 Generally, a leave of absence is allowed for one term.
 If you don't return within a term, you would need to resubmit an application to the Office of Admissions.

 Withdrawing from all of your classes and leaving the University is called a complete withdraw.
 This is when students do not intend to continue with their current St. Catherine University program.

-If you wish to take a leave of absence or withdraw from the University, you must fill out a form with:
+If you wish to take a leave of absence or withdraw from the University, you must fill out a form with your academic advisor: